 bhū + la̐ṭ

 Here, la̐ṭ is an abstract suffix that usually expresses the present tense.
-Based on our semantic conditions, we can then choose a specific verb ending to use:
+Based on our semantic conditions, we then replace with a specific ending:

 भू + ति